 This will ensure your pellet smoker actually remains clean without residue building up inside of the unit,

 Most modern pellet smokers feature a built-in meat probe.
 However, these are usually the most inaccurate part of the whole smoker.

-To ensure you are receiving accurate quality temperatures, invest in a separate digital thermometer with a probe.
-In addition to this, make sure you have adequate knowledge of the most suitable temperatures for the food you are smoking.
+In addition, ensure you have adequate knowledge of the most suitable temperatures for the food you are smoking.

 Experiment With Different Pellets